Gigaspaces/xap-docs/site/content/xap/12.2/admin/cluster_setup.markdown

 * Slave nodes have Spark workers and Data Grid cluster members running on them

 The master nodes start XAP Manager along with Zookeeper for high availability.
-Therefore you need to configure the XAP_MANAGER_SERVERS in each machine.
+Therefore you need to configure the `XAP_MANAGER_SERVERS` in each machine.
 Please refer to the [XAP Manager](../admin/xap-manager.html) page for more information.

 In addition, it is recommended to set the XAP_LOOKUP_GROUPS property that is used for discovering XAP component across the network.
-Please refer to the [Environment Variables](./common-environment-variables.html) page for more advanced configurations.
+Please refer to the [Environment Variables](../started/common-environment-variables.html) page for more advanced configurations.

-These configuration can be set in the `ROOT/bin/setenv-overrides.sh/cmd` file.
+These configuration can be set in the `<XAP_HOME>/bin/setenv-overrides.sh/bar` file.

 ## Starting Master Nodes